 How is an ESOP different than a 401K plan?

-An ESOP is considered to be a retirement plan, like the 401K plan, and both have vesting schedules for their balances.
-But an ESOP is different from a 401k plan, in that a 401k is primarily employee-driven, meaning each employee funds their 401K account via paycheck deductions.
+An ESOP is considered a retirement plan, like the 401K plan, and both have vesting schedules for their balances.
+But an ESOP differs from a 401k plan in that a 401k is primarily employee-driven, meaning each employee funds their 401K account via paycheck deductions.
 There are no paycheck deductions for ESOP benefits.
-Contributions to eligible employee’s ESOP accounts are made by the company.
+The company makes contributions to eligible employees' ESOP accounts.

 If everyone is an "owner," who oversees the company?

-When it comes to Airline, our board of Directors works for our employees (the shareholders).
-The Board of Directors oversees Airline’s management making sure all activities are to the benefit of the company (and shareholders by increasing the stock valuation).
+Regarding Airline, our board of Directors works for our employees (the shareholders).
+The Board of Directors oversees Airline's management, making sure all activities are to the benefit of the company (and shareholders by increasing the stock valuation).
 Airline's CEO and management team report to the board.
 Then the board reports to the Trustee, who is the caretaker of Airline's stock.

 What are the advantages of being part of an ESOP?

-The corporate advantage to sponsoring an ESOP is the company becomes exempt from corporate federal income taxes.
+The corporate advantage of sponsoring an ESOP is the company becomes exempt from corporate federal income taxes.
 However, an ESOP is a triple win!
-Employee-owners also win by working in a purposeful work environment with a valuable payday at retirement, and with everyone working hard to increase their payday, all of Airline's stakeholders reap the benefits!
+Employee-owners also win by working in a purposeful work environment with a valuable payday at retirement.
+With everyone working hard to increase their payday, all of Airline's stakeholders reap the benefits!

 How does an ESOP affect company culture and morale?

-At Airline, company culture isn’t just a trend or buzzword.
+At Airline, ESOP isn't just a buzzword.
 We prioritize investing in our biggest assets, our employee-owners.
-All 300+ employees at our eight office locations are encouraged to reach new heights while serving our customers within the fluid, power, and automation markets.
-All employees at Airline are able to succeed as individuals in a thriving 100% employee-owned culture where collaboration and ownership are two key pillars of Airline Hydraulics Corporation’s core values.
+All 300+ employees at our office locations are encouraged to reach new heights while serving our customers within the fluid, power, and automation markets.
+All employees at Airline are able to succeed as individuals in a thriving 100% employee-owned culture where our core values and employee ownership are the two key pillars.

 Have a question about employee ownership or Airline Hydraulics?
 Let us know in the comments below!